 Cook over medium/medium-low heat (water bath should be a low simmer) for 10 minutes or so or until the sauce thickens, stirring frequently with a fork or whisk.
 Every minute or two should be fine - this does not require constant whisking.

-I love lemon, so this is a very tangy Hollandaise sauce.
+I love lemon, so the 1:1:1 ratio yields a very tangy Hollandaise sauce.
 If you like your Hollandaise sauce less tart, add more butter or reduce the lemon juice to taste.
-For a much less lemony sauce, double the butter and halve the lemon juice (1:2:4 ratio of lemon:yolks:butter).
+For a much less lemony (more traditional) sauce, double the butter and quarter the lemon juice (1:4:8 ratio of lemon:yolks:butter).

 If sauce gets too thick, you can thin it out by adding hot water from the sauce pan into the sauce one spoonful at a time, whisking to combine thoroughly.

-Scale the recipe up or down as much as you need - 1:1:1 for each person.
+Scale the recipe up or down as much as you need - 1:1:1 for each person (for extra-lemony version).